whiskyechobravo/views_oai_pmh/README.md

 Changes:

-* Simpler architecture.
-Just two Views plugins (instead of 10): a display plugin and a style plugin.
+* Simpler architecture and less code.
+Just two Views plugins (instead of 10), a display plugin and a style plugin.
 * No more global variables.
 Lazy loading of metadata format definitions.
 * Proper hooks for other modules to provide their own metadata formats.
 * Mapping now uses its own settings data structure instead of hijacking a